 - For instance, Gangetic gharial has been reintroduced in the rivers of Madhya Pradesh, Uttar Pradesh and Rajasthan, where they were extinct earlier.

-Methods of Ex Situ Conservation of Biodiversity
+Methods of Ex Situ Type of Conservation of Biodiversity

 Prominent techniques and methods of ex situ type of conservation of biodiversity include: